Convergence rate analysis and improved iterations for numerical radius computation: Analysis of Uhlig's method

 \begin{assumption} We assume that the current approximation $\mathcal{G}_j$ has been constructed using the supporting hyperplane $L_0$ passing through~$b_\star$, and so $b_\star \in \mathcal{Z}_j$, and that~$\bfovA$ is twice continuously differentiable at $b_\star$. \end{assumption}

 \cref{asm:c2} is also quite mild.
-Although Uhlig's method may sometimes only encounter supporting hyperplanes for outermost points in the limit as it converges, as we explain in \cref{sec:alg2}, they can actually be easily and cheaply obtained and used to update $\mathcal{G}_j$ and $\mathcal{Z}_j$.
-Moreover, knowing outermost points and associated hyperplanes does not guarantee convergence.
-Uhlig's method only terminates once~$\eps_k$ is sufficiently small for some~$k$, which means that its cost is generally determined by how quickly it can sufficiently approximate~$\bfovA$ in \emph{neighborhoods about the outermost points}; per \cref{sec:background}, when $A$ is not a disk matrix, there can be up to $n$ such points.
+Although by~\cref{asm:wlog} we assume that the outermost point~$b_\star$ is not a corner, note that if $b_\star$ were (so $\mu = 0$), then~\mbox{$b_\star \in \mathcal{Z}_j$} generally holds quite early in Uhlig's method due to the fact that there are an infinite number of supporting hyperplanes passing through $b_\star$.
+Returning to our assumption that~$b_\star$ is a not a corner ($\mu > 0$), it is true that Uhlig's method may sometimes only encounter the supporting hyperplane for $b_\star$ in the limit as his method converges.
+However, via leveraging local optimization we can modify Uhlig's algorithm so that~$b_\star$ is quickly and cheaply found and used to update~$\mathcal{G}_j$ and~$\mathcal{Z}_j$; we explain how and why this works in more detail in the first paragraph of~\cref{sec:alg2}.
+Since such a modification does not alter how Uhlig's cuts are subsequently determined, and its cost is negligible, it is quite informative to analyze his cutting procedure when~\cref{asm:c2} does hold.
+Moreover, in a cutting-plane method, knowing an outermost point $b_\star$ and its associated hyperplane does not guarantee convergence anyway.
+Instead, Uhlig's method only terminates once~$\eps_k$ is sufficiently small for some~$k$, which means that its cost is generally determined by how quickly it can sufficiently approximate~$\bfovA$ in \emph{neighborhoods about the outermost points}; per \cref{sec:background}, when $A$ is not a disk matrix, there can be up to $n$ such points.
 The smoothness assumption ensures that there exists a unique osculating circle of $\bfovA$ at $b_\star$, and consequently, the disagreement of the osculating circle and~$\bfovA$ decays at least cubicly as~$b_\star$ is approached; for more on osculation, see, \eg \cite[chapter~2]{Kuh15}.

 \begin{keyremark} By our assumptions, $b_\star \in \mathcal{Z}_j$, and $\bfovA$ is twice continuously differentiable and has normalized radius of curvature~$\mu > 0$ at $b_\star$.
 Since $\bd \mathcal{G}_j$ is a piecewise linear approximation of $\bfovA$, the local behavior of a cutting-plane method is determined by the resulting second-order approximation errors, with the higher-order errors being negligible.
 As $\bfovA$ is curved at $b_\star$, these second-order errors must be non-zero on both sides of~$b_\star$.
 Now recall that the osculating circle of~$\bfovA$ at $b_\star$ locally agrees with~$\bfovA$ to at least second order.
 Hence, near~$b_\star$, the second-order errors of a cutting-plane method applied to $A$ \emph{are identical} to the second-order errors of applying the method to a matrix $M$ with $\bfovX{M}$ being the same as that osculating circle.
 Thus, to understand the local convergence rate of a cutting-plane method for general matrices, it actually suffices to study how the method behaves on~$M$. \end{keyremark}